emdash/irpn/doc/usage.md

 ### Words are Functions

-Typing the name of any function also applies the function.
+Typing the name of a function applies the function.
 Every function key is mapped to a named function.
 Tapping this key is equivalent to typing the function name directly.

 The key symbol is not necessarily the same as the function name.
 For example, `√` is bound to a function named `sqrt`.

 Variable bindings are a special case of function: constant functions.
-In the future, it will be possible to define more complex functions, and assign them to the environment.